 Some of those elements include:

 - The importance of time.
-For example, that video cannot be taken of an event before reporters or even people with cell phones have had time to reach the scene.
+For example, video cannot be taken of an event before reporters or even people with cell phones have had time to reach the scene.

 - The continued existence of persons or characters involved in the narrative and their pre-existence before the narrative.